 Small-scale farmers send an SMS to Hello Tractor who locate nearby GPS supported ‘Smart Tractor’ owners who can lease out their machinery.
 Once the farmer has finished using the machinery, payment is made to the Smart Tractor owner.
 These tractors are equipped with various attachments for the different stages of the production cycle and different types of crops.
 They can also accurately pinpoint locations and gather other data, like usage and market trends.

 Click for financial advice

-Riovic is a new financial advisor platform started last year.
+Started in 2015, Riovic is a financial advisor platform.
 Though it has great potential to assist small communities by opening their thinking to financial advisors, using Riovic requires data and isn’t as simple as an SMS.
 Users download the app or visit the website and type in their query.
 The platform assigns the request to relevant service providers in Riovic’s network and facilitates virtual consultations.

 A service like Riovic, given that it’s built to cater for the small business market, can have great traction with small-time entrepreneurs by remotely and physically linking users with professional advisors on request.
 Users also have a platform to make long-term investments in assets, and access affordable insurance.

 For aspiring business owners in rural areas, easily accessible information and financial support is critical.
 Complicated processes at banks can be a challenge for these entrepreneurs.
 Through JUMO World, borrowers can connect with investors and through a data-driven system the best rate and credit candidate can be matched.
 There’s no need for the user to go to the bank or even have an existing bank account to apply.
 Users open a mobile wallet through their service provider and select JUMO services to apply for a loan.